NEDUNURIGANESH/TensorGo/README.md

 # TensorGo
 Steps to create a react App:
 install node.js from nodejs.org
-to create react App use: npx create-react-app <appName>
+to create react App use: npx create-react-app "appName" cd "appName"
-cd <appName>
 Dependencies used for react:
 --axios
 --react-router-dom